 George: eyes as an ocean, that reflect dreams

 DIATOMACEOUS EARTH.
-Once your home is sanitized, defend against a recurrence of fleas by applying small amounts of diatomaceous earth (DE) throughout.
+Once your home is sanitized, defend against a recurrence of fleas by applying small amounts of food-grade diatomaceous earth (DE) throughout.
 Appearing similar to baby powder, diatomaceous earth is diminutive fossilized skeletal remains of unicellular plants called diatoms (a major group of algae, and a common type of phytoplankton).
 The microscopic, razor-sharp edged particles attach and penetrate the waxy protective outer coating on the flea’s shell-like exoskeleton, leading to dessication (dehydration) and death.

 It only takes a small amount of diatomaceous earth to cover a large area indoors if it is strategically placed near problem areas such as under the baseboard heaters, beneath the stove or cupboards, near the sink, garbage, etc. Effective on carpeting, if sprinkled on bare wood floors DE will drop into cracks and crevices favored by fleas.
 While the effectiveness of the dust does not wear out, it can be accidentally sucked up when vacuuming, so you may need to reapply after using the vacuum in certain areas.
 Non-toxic, DE can also be rubbed directly into your dog’s fur.